Pownyan/Strequelistan/README.md

 ```sh
 python3 ./manage.py test --pattern="*_test.py"
 ```

-## Cyclic dependency fix
-You will get a error complaining about a cyclic dependency when runnig the first migration.
-To fix this, comment out the reference to "strecklista.Group" in the EmailUser.models.MyUser class, run the migration, remove the comment and migrate again

 ## Email
 As this project uses gmail for outgoing mail you need to enable "less secure devices" on the google account as [described here](http://stackoverflow.com/questions/26697565/django-smtpauthenticationerror).
 This should only be needed the first time the website is set up on a new server.